-For many colleges nowadays, your roommate search doesn’t have to be completely random.
+For many colleges, your roommate search doesn’t have to be random.
 After filling out a questionnaire about your living habits and setting up your profile, you get matched with others who answered similarly to you.
-After setting up mine, I initially had about 300 matches, and every day, this number gets higher and higher, and as I’m writing this I have over 1000.
-Unfortunately, there’s no filter for this system, so you can’t see people based on what hall they want to live in, interests, their major, or even gender.
+After setting up mine, I initially had about 300 matches, and every day, this number gets higher and higher.
+As I’m writing this, I have over 1,000.
+Unfortunately, there’s no filter for this system, so you can’t see people based on what hall they want to live in, interests, their major, or even their gender.

-The roommate matching website is basically Tinder for roommates.
-You find people you match with, message them, practically court them, and then decide to room together.
-At this point, I’ve talked to a few people, but it hasn’t gotten to that point in the conversation where you ask to be roomies.
+The roommate matching website is Tinder for roommates.
+You find people you match with, message them, practically court them, and decide to room together.
+I’ve talked to a few people, but it hasn’t gotten to that point in the conversation where you ask to be roomies.
 Getting to know each other and each other’s interests and living habits is vital in making your decision.
-Obviously, you can’t choose the nine people you’re talking to as your roommate, but those that don’t end up as your roommate can still be a new friend for school.
+You can’t choose the nine people you’re talking to as your roommate, but those that don’t end up as your roommate can still be a new friend for school.

-I have until May to find a roommate and the pressure to message even one person is on.
-The bios you scroll through, more and more say “I’ve already found my roommate but we can still chat!!! :)”, but no. I’m on a mission.
+I have until May to find a roommate, and the pressure to message even one person is on.
+The bios you scroll through more and more often say, “I’ve already found my roommate, but we can still chat,” but no. I’m on a mission.
 The first match that appeals to me, I DM on Twitter and wait a day until she responds.
-Each passing second after the conversation starts I’m left thinking, “Was it something I said?
+Each passing second after the conversation starts, I’m left thinking, “Was it something I said?
 Did the smiley face give the wrong idea?
 Was I too polite?
 Was I rude?
 What’s wrong with me?
 I wouldn’t want to room with me either.”
 A shame.

-A month in and I still have yet to find a roommate, anticlimactic, I know.
+A month in and I still have yet to find a roommate.
+Anticlimactic, I know.
 But the more people I talk to, the more I’m at a crossroads.
-Honestly, this article was supposed to be advice but I still don’t even know what’s going on and I have no hope in finding a roommate so I hope you have better luck than I do.
+This article was supposed to be advice, but I don’t know what’s going on and I have no hope in finding a roommate, so I hope you have better luck than I do.